Football Official

 Best Rated

-Asked by Kyle collins over 8 years ago
+Asked by Ron about 8 years ago

 If a team was punting out of their own endzone, and the punter muffed the kick straight up and a person on the opposition called a fair catch in the endzone would it be a touchdown.
 Also if they interfered with the fair catch would it be a touchdown?